|Mexican Airspace & ATC Overtime Regulation|

 airport after hours.

-Mexican regulations are unique from other countries in four ways:
+Mexican regulations are unique in the following ways:

 Pilots should be aware that if, during the last 10 years, they made a flight through Mexican airspace that neither took off nor landed in Mexico, they are subject to airspace fees.